innotrade/enapso-graphdb-admin/README.md

 ]
 ```

-## Clear entire repository of your GraphDB instance
+## Clear entire Repository of your GraphDB Instance

 **Caution!
 This removes ALL triples of the given repository!
 This operation cannot be undone!**
 The entire repository will be emptied, i.e. all data of this repository will be removed.
 The repository remains active.